Volunteer in Tanzania – Best Programs, Highly affordable with IKPVA!!

 One day orientation with city tour takes place on Tuesday after the arrival date.

-You must be at least 18 years old at the start of your placement.
+You must be at least 18 years old at the start of your placement as a volunteer in Tanzania.
 Exceptions can be made for under 18’s accompanied by a guardian or with a parental consent.

-Knowledge of intermediate English is a pre-requisite.
+Knowledge of intermediate English is a pre-requisite for your work as a volunteer in Tanzania.
 Although the official language of Tanzania is Swahili, English is widely spoken in Arusha because of the influx of tourists on safari groups and trekking.
 It is advisable that you learn some phrases in Swahili for your daily communication.